 - Remain flexible in the face of distraction or interruption.
 Referring to your prioritized list can help you make decisions about how to use a limited amount of time.

-Step 4: Be attentive of your time.
+Step 4: Be attentive to your time.
 Take care to notice how you spend each day.
 The day does not need to be daunting or overwhelming.

 - Planned mindfulness breaks will help the day go by at an even pace.
 Take a step back after around 90 minutes of work time.
 In doing so, you’ll be able to maintain a consistent work pace and quality of focus.